bhatit2/Front-end-Interview-questions/README.md

 16. How would you make a circle from a div.
 Explain border-radius property.
 17. How would you make an element lie at the center of the screen.
 For eg: google home page.
 18. Explain flexbox property.
+19. Explain the differences between fluid and responsive layout.

 ## Javascript Interview questions
 1. Explain prototypal inheritance.